UIC Extended Campus

 * Dealing with change

-This part of the course prepares a manager to plan, implement, monitor and evaluate projects of all kinds, therefore, reducing stress and ineffective communication while increasing efficiency and success.
+These two parts of the course prepare a manager to plan, implement, monitor and evaluate projects of all kinds, therefore, reducing stress and ineffective communication while increasing efficiency and success.

 Project Management fulfills the education requirements for two Project Management Institute exams:

 *The 35 hour education requirement for the Project Management Professional (PMP) certification exam